therightmandev/salsify-challenge/README.md

 ### If you were to critique your code, what would you have to say about it?

-The code is lacking exception handling, input validation, caching and tests.
+The code is lacking error handling, input validation, caching and tests.
 The index is saved in memory, which puts a size limit on it.
 I could also move the pre-processing code to a different file, especially if it was part of a bigger project.
 Logging should be performed using Python's `logging` module, instead of using `print` statements.